 The idea with this helmet is that you barely notice it is on your head until you need it, of course!
 It has a very minimalistic design, lots of vents, a lightweight adjustable fitting system, and comfortable padding.
 None of this takes away from the protection, which is an in-mold polycarbonate shell (studier than a typical hard shell), and EPS liner and features MIPS to prevent angled or rotational crashes from damaging the brain.

-It is unfortunately slightly heavier than many half-shell helmets, but in saying this, it is unlikely to be noticeable unless you have already been riding with a super light helmet such as the POC Tectal Race SPIN (reviewed below).
+It is unfortunately slightly heavier than many half-shell helmets, but in saying this, it is unlikely to be noticeable unless you have already been riding with a super lightweight helmet such as the POC Tectal Race SPIN (reviewed below).
 It has a sleek looking design, an incredibly sturdy visor, goggle and camera compatibility, good sweat management, and an all-round great helmet.

 The Bell 4Forty is the step down in the Bell range from the Sixer, but this does come with a decent price decrease too.
 It is a more affordable, but still very viable option in terms of comfort and protection.
 The Bell 4Forty is similar to the Sixer in that it also features the in-mold polycarbonate shell, EPS liner, and MIPS.
 It has slightly more coverage at the rear than the Sixer.